HiteshKongadi/Lending_Club_case_study/README.md

 ## Technologies Used
+### Python
+- library - Pandas
-- library - version 1.0
+- library - NumPy
-- library - version 2.0
+- library - matplotlib
-- library - version 3.0
+- library - Seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was completed as a part of case study for Advanced certification Program for ML and NLP.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [Exploratory Data Analysis](https://learn.upgrad.com/course/1990/segment/17994/111435/336965/1752096).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@HiteshKongadi] & [@TAAnalysis] - feel free to contact us!

 <!-- Optional -->